 (Sigh …) That’s my very Socratic grandmother — teaching with questions, answering questions with more questions.
 If we had a Thai version of Jeopardy growing up, Grandma would have been one formidable contestant.
 But to be fair to Grandma, nobody in her generation, or those before hers, really cooked with recipes anyway.
 It is all about learning by observation for Thai women in the old days.
 Back then, you hang out in the kitchen, you learn.
 You don’t hang out in the kitchen, let’s hope you marry well and can afford to hire many culinarily-talented maids.

-- The amounts of fresh ginger and garlic called for may terrify you, but you just have to trust me.
-The ginger and garlic get slow-cooked along with the chicken and eventually turn mild, meltingly soft, and sweet.
-But if you’re extremely sensitive to the spiciness of fresh ginger, you may want to rinse your julienned ginger before adding it to the stew.
+2. The amounts of fresh ginger and garlic called for may terrify you, but you just have to trust me.
+The ginger and garlic get cooked along with the chicken and eventually turn mild, soft, and sweet.
+But if you’re extremely sensitive to the spiciness of fresh ginger, you may want to rinse your julienned ginger under cold running water until the water runs clear then pat it dry before adding it to the stew.

-- The ginger needs to be julienned and the garlic thinly sliced crosswise.
+4. The ginger needs to be julienned (peel it first, then slice it diagonally into 1/8-inch-thick coins, stack them up and cut them lengthwise into 1/8-inch-wide matchsticks) and the garlic thinly sliced crosswise.
 This is because 1.
 Grandma did it this way, and 2.
-I once tried to save time and energy by pulsing the ginger and garlic in a food processor and the stew became a goopy mess with the taste of garlic and ginger being too overpowering.
+I once tried to save time and energy by pulsing the ginger and garlic in a food processor and found out it was a big mistake.
+The stew became a goopy mess with the taste of garlic and ginger being too overpowering.
+Not worth it.

-- Use bone-in, skin-on chicken thighs for best results.
+5. Use bone-in, skin-on chicken thighs for best results.
 You can use boneless chicken, but it won’t be as flavorful due to the absence of the bones.
 I figured a cut-up whole fryer would do.
-But I do not recommend boneless, skinless chicken breast.
+But I do not recommend boneless, skinless chicken breasts.

-- Be careful when cooking with turmeric.
+6. Be careful when cooking with turmeric.
 Once it gets on your light-colored shirt, it’s there for eternity and a day.
-Want to see the white gossamer top I wore last time I made/ate this?

 - 8 medium bone-in, skin-on chicken thighs (approximately 3 lbs)